benbp/on-taskgraph/README.md

 state machine).
 More complex graphs may involve event based task running, or defining data/event channels that should exist between concurrently running tasks.

-HA/Fault tolerance
+**Some architectural notes**

+This project is designed to be able to be run with any number of workflow processes active at any time for performance and high availability reasons.
+Workflow processes can be configured to handle different domains of tasks, and can be machine independent as long as the database and messaging are shared.

-Atomic checkout: All eligible Schedulers or Task Runners will receive requests, but only one will succeed in checking out a lease to handle that request.
-Somewhat like a leased queue model.
-Leverage existing database technologies (currently MongoDB)
+*Atomic checkout*: All eligible Task Runners will receive requests to run tasks, but only one will succeed in checking out a lease to handle that request.
+Somewhat like a leased queue model, leveraging existing database technologies (currently MongoDB).

-Lease heartbeat: Workflow engine instances heartbeat their owned tasks, so that other instances can check them out on timed out heartbeats.
+*Lease heartbeating*: Task Runner instances heartbeat their owned tasks, so that other instances can check them out on timed out heartbeats or process failures.

-Backup mechanisms for dropped events: Utilize optimized pollers to queue up dropped events for re-evaluation (dropped events happen under high load throttling and catastrophic failure conditons).
+*Backup mechanisms for dropped events*: The primary mechanism for driving workflow execution is AMQP messaging, but on the case of failures or missed events, there are also database pollers that queue up dropped events for re-evaluation (dropped events can happen under high load throttling and process failure conditons).

-Scalability

-Domains: Workflow instances can be configured to handle different domains of tasks, and can be machine independentas long as the database and messaging are shared.
-Stateless: Horizontal scalability is achieved by designing the processes to run in essentially a stateless mode.
+*Stateless*: Horizontal scalability is achieved by designing the processes to run in essentially a stateless mode.
 The last word is from the database.
-Optimize data structure: update the current data structures and mongo collections/indexes to be optimized for fast querying, improved indexing

-## Modes
+## Modes/Configurations

 ### Scheduler mode